pxdl/simple-counter/README.md

 # React Simple Counter

-This project is a simple counter application built with React.
+This project is a simple counter application built with React with the help of Vite.
 It includes a card that displays a count, which can be incremented, decremented, or reset using keyboard events.

 ## Features